caido/documentation/src/reference/workflows/convert/coding_nodes.md

 Data is received via `STDIN` and is expected to output on `STDOUT`.
 The `STDERR` will be printed in the [backend logs](/reference/configuration/data_location.md).
 The command should also exit with `0`.

 ::: tip
-We can use `WSL` with Caido’s Shell Node (powershell variant) by placing the following in the init section of the node:
+If you're running Caido on Windows and you'd like to call out to `WSL` for the shell node from `powershell`, add the following in the init section of the node:
 ```
 $Env:WSLENV = ($Env:WSLENV + ":" + ((Get-ChildItem Env: | Where-Object { $_.Name -like 'CAIDO_*' }).Name -join ":")).Trim(":")
 ```